 Oral anaerobic bacteria flourish in low-oxygen conditions, such as the environment in and around tonsil crypts.
-When combined with a chronically dry mouth or poor oral hygiene, anaerobic bacteria reproduce rapidly without the antibacterial properties of saliva to stop them.
-This lack of sufficient saliva, combined with the presence of food debris, dead skin cells, and oral mucous, directly contributes to tonsil stone formation.
+When combined with a chronically dry mouth or poor oral hygiene, anaerobic bacteria reproduce rapidly because the antibacterial properties of saliva do not prevent it.
+Food debris, dead skin cells, and oral mucous not removed through regularly brushing or flossing can further exacerbate the issue.

 Receive updates on the latest news and alerts straight to your inbox.